RBrooksDK/SMP1_25/README.md

 ## Historical Notes

-Stichastic Modelling and Processing was first offered in 2014 and has been scheduled 1-2 times per year since then.
-The course responsible is Richard Brooks (RIB) and has been the only lecturer teaching the course.
+Stochastic Modelling and Processes was first offered in 2014 and has been scheduled 1–2 times per year since.
+The course responsible is [Richard Brooks (RIB)](https://rbrooksdk.github.io) and has been the only lecturer teaching the course.

 <div class="center-table" markdown>